I was tired and I didn’t want to go.

 We sped around winding corners and headed into the hills.

 “You’re ready to see gorillas?”

-The four of us exchanged looks.
+The four of us exchanged a look.
 We were ready to hike up to the crater lake of a volcano.
 We hoped to be lucky enough to see gorillas on our hike up, as some other hikers had said we might, but we knew we hadn’t paid for the permit, and even if we saw the gorillas, our time would be limited.
 Regardless, we wanted to try our luck, knowing it was certainly cheaper to go for a hike than pay the $1500 for the permit.